dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 cold desert of the moon, our generation will discover that we are not alone in inner space.
 To the contrary, we will find that the cogs of fate were set in motion long ago in our collective inner space.
-Our destiny is overcome what has been pre-ordained by previous explorers of the metaphysical that our time denies.
+Our destiny is to overcome what has been pre-ordained by previous explorers of the metaphysical that our time denies.
 The enemy is entropy and our actions have always carried consequences we must understand.

 > "The greats who came before us, though we may seem greater, were
 > truly the greatest."